fermyon/developer/content/spin/serverless-ai-tutorial.md

 **llama2-chat example download**

-> Ensure you have read the Meta [Policy Requirements](#policy-requirements) before continuing to use Llama models.
+> Ensure you have read the Meta [Licenses](#licenses) section before continuing to use Llama models.

 <!-- @selectiveCpy -->